Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Children’s College Fund

-There are some mixed reviews on whether you should save for college education for your children or if that’s the responsibility of the child.
+There are some mixed reviews on whether you should save for a college education for your children or if that’s the child’s responsibility.

-Giving them a leg up on life is a good thing if you can swing it.
+Giving them a leg up on life is good if you can swing it with education savings accounts.

-The main goal here is, so they are not taking out loans to pay for college.
-The last thing you should want id for your child to start their adult life with a mountain of debt.
+The main goal is to prevent them from taking out loans to pay for college.
+The last thing you should want is for your child to start their adult life with a mountain of debt.

-If you find yourself able to help your young adults and shoulder the burden, by all means, you should.
-However, if you are just coming into Dave’s teachings and they are teenagers, you just have to do the best you can.
+If you can help your young adults and shoulder the burden, by all means, you should.
+However, if you are coming into Dave’s teachings and they are teenagers, you just have to do your best.

 The responsibility should also be on the student.
-Taking classes at a community college, getting a job, or applying for scholarships will all help disperse the finances of college.
+Taking classes at a community college, getting a job, or applying for scholarships will all help disperse the need for student loans.

 If your child is still young, check with your state and financial advisors on the best options for college savings – like a 529 savings plan.

-For us, we were able to get school paid for through the Excelsior Scholarship in New York State.
+We were able to get the school paid for through the Excelsior Scholarship in New York State.

-As long as the criteria are met, our son can go to school at minimum out of pocket costs, which means we didn’t even need baby step five.
+As long as the criteria are met, our son can go to school at minimum out-of-pocket costs, which means we didn’t need baby step five.

 Baby Step 6: Pay Off Your Home Early